 Happy New Year, Veg World!
-And welcome to the first post in a new series for 2022: monthly produce guides.
+And welcome to the first post in a series of monthly produce guides.

 Seasonal eating is sort of our jam in the Veg World, after all, and these posts are intended to provide you with inspiration for your monthly cooking.
 Each month, I’ll highlight 10 vegetables and fruits that are ripe for the picking (literally)!

 You’ll find some of my favorite recipes for each food, plus a sample one-week dinner menu using that month’s produce.
 Feel free to follow it to a tee or use it as inspiration for one or many meals.
 I’m just hoping to help you eat more veggies is all!
 Check out my guides for December and February for more winter produce inspiration.

 PS – Keep in mind that seasonal produce varies by region.
 I will be mostly highlighting foods that are in season in the northern half of the US and what I’m seeing at the grocery store, farmers markets, or in CSA boxes.

 My beloved beets are a year-round food in many parts of the country, but January is a great month for them.
 They’re hearty, nutritious, and can be used in lots of cold weather dishes.